Stand out from the crowd

 After the standard CV, the Portfolio or ‘Taster’ CV is arguably the second most common CV type used.
 You will often be expected to present a Portfolio or Taster CV when seeking work within design and creative industries.
 A Portfolio CV follows the same format of a standard CV (one or two sides of A4 selling your key skills and achievements) but with more visual and design elements.
 Adding images of your work to your CV and/or adding a design to your document is a couple of the ways this can be achieved.
 These visuals provide a further opportunity to attract employers and direct them towards one or two examples of your work before viewing your online portfolio (a link for which should always be included within your CV).

-For more information on how to go about creating your portfolio please refer to Prospect’s guide on putting together a creative portfolio which you can access here.
+For more information on how to go about creating your portfolio please refer to Prospect’s guide on putting together a creative portfolio.

 Video CVs offer another great way to promote your personal brand and can help you to stand out amongst the competition.